 Welcome to Lima, the capital and largest city with 10 million people.

 Get to know the Lake Titicaca region of Peru on this two-week service program.
 Start your experience with a visit to the impressive ruins of Machu Picchu.
 After taking in the incredible view, explore the city of Cusco before heading to Lake Titicaca where you will stay with host families and work on service projects created by village leaders.
-Boat to the islands of Taquile and Puno, and admire the view along the way.
-Next, head to Colca Canyon to see the condors and take a dip in natural hot springs.
-Spend your last day in Arequipa, exploring the White City and its history.
+Boat to the islands of Taquile and the floating islands of Uros, and admire the view along the way.
+End your adventure in Arequipa, the White City, and learn about its history and culture.

-Once we arrive in Cuzco, we will jump on a private bus and be transported to Ollantaytambo, located in the heart of the famous Sacred Valley.
+Meet your guides in Lima and connect to your short flight to Cusco.
+Once in Cusco, jump on a private bus and be transported to Ollantaytambo, located in the heart of the famous Sacred Valley.
 One of the few remaining towns where locals still live in houses made by the Incas, Ollantaytambo is referred to as the “Living city of the Incas.”
 The town is also home to an important fortress built by the Incan Empire.

 The group will wake early before taking the scenic train ride along the Urubamba River.
 Arriving in the small town of Aguas Calientes, you will spend the remainder of the day hiking through the cloud forest, strolling through the local market or visiting the Machu Picchu museum.